Online Double Oracle: Abstract

 \section{Abstract}

-Solving strategic games whose action space is prohibitively large is a critical yet under-explored topic in economics, computer science and artificial intelligence.
-This paper proposes new learning algorithms in two-player zero-sum games where the number of pure strategies is huge or even infinite.
-Specifically, we combine no-regret analysis from online learning with double oracle methods from game theory.
-Our method -- \emph{Online Double Oracle (ODO)} -- achieves the regret bound of $\mathcal{O}(\sqrt{T k \log(k)})$ in self-play setting where $k$ is NOT the size of the game, but rather the size of \emph{effective strategy set} that is linearly dependent on the support size of the Nash equilibrium.
-On tens of different real-world games, including Leduc Poker that contains $3^{936}$ pure strategies, our methods outperform no-regret algorithms and double oracle methods by a large margin, both in convergence rate to Nash equilibrium and average payoff against strategic adversary.
+Solving strategic games with huge action space is a critical yet under-explored topic in economics, operations research and artificial intelligence.
+This paper\footnote{$^*$Equal contributions.
+Corresponding to <yaodong.yang@outlook.com>. $^1$Huawei U.K. $^2$ University of Southampton (part of the work done during internship at Huawei). $^3$Imperial College London. $^4$University College London. $^5$University of California, Irvine.} proposes new learning algorithms for solving two-player zero-sum normal-form games where the number of pure strategies is prohibitively large.
+Specifically, we combine no-regret analysis from online learning with Double Oracle (DO) methods from game theory.~\footnote{Accepted at Transactions on Machine Learning Research (TMLR).} Our method -- \emph{Online Double Oracle (ODO)} -- is provably convergent to a Nash equilibrium (NE).
+Most importantly, unlike normal DO methods, ODO is \emph{rationale} in the sense that each agent in ODO can exploit strategic adversary with a regret bound of $\mathcal{O}(\sqrt{T k \log(k)})$ where $k$ is not the total number of pure strategies, but rather the size of \emph{effective strategy set} that is linearly dependent on the support size of the NE.
+On tens of different real-world games, ODO outperforms DO, PSRO methods, and no-regret algorithms such as Multiplicative Weight Update by a significant margin, both in terms of convergence rate to a NE and average payoff against strategic adversaries.